Where it all began...

 I have spent my lockdwn time doing online performances for Sage House (Dementia Support) and Aldingbourne Trust as well as a special show for Sat Wilfrid’s Hospice.
 I have also organised and hosted online LIVE cabaret shows in order to raise money for the performers.
 For now, I am entirely helpless and my future is in the hands of the Government and ultimately, Covid 19

-It is with that, that I have launched another Crowdfunder to secure the future of my business and go some way to recover the costs of my Weekender dream.
+It is with that, that in August 2020 I launched a Crowdfunder to secure the future of my business and go some way to recover the costs of my Weekender dream.
+I am so gratefull to the WALL OF FAME who supported me